trzmiel7/pf/index.md

     <a href="https://trzmiel7.github.io/pf/images/act_chart.png"><img src="images/act_chart.png" width="300"/></a>
   </p>
 </center>
 My master’s thesis was entitled: „Analysis of the operation of active transistor rectifiers”.
 I started with a mathematical model of such inverter, then in Matlab/Simulink I designed a simulation of single-phase PWM rectifier.
 Since the simulations went well and I still had time I decided to make an actual converter.
 With help of LTSpice I designed driver  and required sensors.
 Making boards took some time but in the end they looked quite good I believe.
-As controller a popular _Blue-Pill_, STM32 was used.
+As controller a popular _Blue-Pill_ STM32 has been used.

 ### Computer desk DIY
 #diy #woodworking #desk #workstation